JuliaTrustworthyAI/LaplaceRedux.jl/docs/src/index.md

 Documentation for [LaplaceRedux.jl](https://github.com/pat-alt/LaplaceRedux.jl).

-This is a small library that can be used for effortless Bayesian Deep Learning and Logisitic Regression trough Laplace Approximation.
+`LaplaceRedux.jl` (formerly `BayesLaplace.jl`) is a small package that can be used for effortless Bayesian Deep Learning and Logistic Regression trough Laplace Approximation.
 It is inspired by this Python [library](https://aleximmer.github.io/Laplace/index.html#setup) and its companion [paper](https://arxiv.org/abs/2106.14806).

 ## News 📣